vitalets/x-editable-yii/README.md

 Thanks for your feedback!

 ##Contribution
-Submit your ideas to `dev` branch.
+Submit your ideas/solutions to `dev` branch.
 Thank you!

 ## License
 Copyright (c) 2012 Vitaliy Potapov